 Septic Tank Pumping

-As part of our sewage management program all septic tanks in the Township are required to be pumped and inspected every three (3) years by a licensed pumper/hauler.
-We would like to remind residents that District 3 septic tank pumping is required this year.
-If you are not aware of which District you reside please click Here to view our location map.
+As part of our sewage management program all septic tanks in Greene Township are required to be pumped and inspected every three (3) years by a licensed pumper/hauler.
+If your tank has not been pumped in the last 3 years we would like to remind residents that District 3 septic tank pumping is required this year – 2020.
+If you are not aware of which District you reside please view our Location Map.

 A Feasibility Study for the Conococheague Trailway in Greene Township, Guilford Township, and Chambersburg Borough is complete.
 Visit our Trailway Feasibility Study page for more information.

 Are you in Compliance with Pennsylvania’s Manure Management Requirements?

 All operations that have animals need to develop and implement a written Manure Management Plan.
 This includes the backyard owners of horses, goats, sheep, etc.